 The prospective Ability to Benefit Student is enrolled with a written memorandum of understanding that they must obtain a High School Diploma or General Equivalency Diploma issued by a duly appointed state agency to sit for certification exams.
 The enrolled student who chooses not to sit for the certification exams understands that this may impact their ability to find suitable employment.

-Program specific requirements for externship and graduation are outlined before matriculation of the student in their program.
+Program-specific requirements for externship and graduation are outlined before matriculation of the student in their program.

 The final determination of an applicant for matriculation at Au Lac Institute is based on a review by the Admission Committee both general and programmatic.
 Areas of consideration for student admission include entrance exam results, prior education, and work-experience.

-Requests for transfer of credit from other institutions or agencies will be evaluated on a case by case basis by the office of the Registrar.
+Requests for transfer of credit from other institutions or agencies will be evaluated on a case by case basis by the Office of the Registrar.
 Au Lac Institute does not deny admission on the basis of age, race, creed, color, sex or national origin.

 Au Lac Institute has not entered into a transfer or articulation agreement with any other college or university.